 What’s a gift every dad can appreciate?
 Peace and quiet!
 It’s a sure winner, but a longer lasting gift is the gift of good health.

-3 Ways to Help Fathers Maintain Good Overall Health
+4 Ways to Help Dads Maintain Good Overall Health

 - Get an Oral Cancer Screening – Research shows that men have a higher risk of developing oral cancer, particularly over the age of 45.
 The good news is that oral cancer is very treatable the earlier it’s detected.
 In fact, 80 to 90% of patients who are diagnosed with oral cancer and treated early survive.
 At North Seattle Dental, we offer an oral cancer screening that includes the VELscope examination, which is a special cancer screening tool that helps us discover any signs of oral cancer before they become evident in ordinary light.
 Learn more about how we screen for oral cancer.

-- Protect Against Tooth Loss – Who tends to be a bigger slacker when it comes to maintaining oral hygiene?
+- Maintain Good Daily Oral Hygiene - Who tends to be a bigger slacker when it comes to maintaining oral hygiene?
 Men.
-In fact, the average man brushes his teeth less than twice a day, so it’s no wonder that he’ll lose at least 5 teeth by the time he turns 72.
-Loosing teeth is costly (especially to replace missing ones!) and it can also effect your lifestyle – what types of foods you can eat, your sunny smile, etc. Luckily, fitting in a little daily oral hygiene like brushing twice a day, flossing, or even wearing a sports mouthguard (for organized and recreational activities!) can all go a long ways towards protecting your teeth and decreasing any unexpected visits to the dentist.
+In fact, the average man brushes his teeth less than twice a day, so it's no wonder that he'll lose at least 5 teeth by the time he turns 72.
+Losing teeth is bad for the pocketbook, and it's bad for the health, since it affects what types of foods can be eaten.
+Luckily, fitting in a little daily oral hygiene like brushing correctly twice a day, and mastering the art of flossing, can all go a long ways towards keeping your father's teeth healthy, and help decrease any unexpected visits to the dentist.